MerlinofMines/EasyCommands/docs/EasyCommands/blockHandlers/battery.md

 * Primitive Type: Numeric
 * Keywords: ```limit, limits```

-Gets the maximum amount of power that the given battery is able to store.
+Gets the maximum amount of power that the given battery is able to store, in MW.

 ```
-Print "Max Stored Power: " + the "Ship Batteries" limit, in MW
+Print "Max Stored Power: " + the "Ship Batteries" limit
 ```

 ## "Ratio" Property